-International political economy, business-government relations, diplomatic and economic networks, firm heterogeneity and globalization, fisheries policy, international finance, international trade and trade policy, monetary policy, political economy of East Asia
+International political economy, business-government relations, firm heterogeneity and globalization, fisheries policy, international finance, international trade and trade policy, monetary policy, political economy of East Asia

 2015-2018 – Departmental Tutor, Department of Political Science

 2015-2018 – Director, Affiliate Program in Political Science and International Relations